evercode1/package-for-views/packages/evercode1/view-maker/README.md

 The datagrid it will build for Subcategory for example, will show the category that the subcategory belongs to.

 Both the parent model and the child model will be built with the relationship made for you.
-The parent will have a has many relationship and the child will have a belongsTo relationsip in the model.
+The parent will have a has many relationship and the child will have a belongsTo relationship in the model.

 You also get a dropdown list of parent models, for example, categories, on the child create form, or in this case the subcategory create form, which allows you to associate the child to the parent.